jun7/wyeb/README.md

 - Range hinting. **ctrl-r**.
 Also see hidden files in the menu dir, it has callback interface.
 - Lower memory usage.
 Just wyeb's default is multiwebprocs(WEBKIT_PROCESS_MODEL_MULTIPLE_SECONDARY_PROCESSES)=false.
-- Misc. saved search word for find, related domain only loading, whiteblack.conf, new window with clipboard text, hinting for callback script.
+- Misc. saved search word for find, related domain only loading, whiteblack.conf, new window with clipboard text, hinting for callback scripts.
 - [Adblock extension](https://github.com/jun7/wyebadblock).

 ### Installation